go-gl/glow/README.md

 - `profile`: For `gl` packages with version 3.2 or higher, `core` or `compatibility` ([explanation](http://www.opengl.org/wiki/Core_And_Compatibility_in_Contexts)).
 - `addext`: A regular expression describing which extensions to include. `.*` by default, including everything.
 - `remext`: A regular expression describing which extensions to exclude.
 Empty by default, excluding nothing.
 Takes precedence over explicitly added regular expressions.
 - `lenientInit`: Flag to disable strict function availability checks at `Init` time.
 By default if any non-extension function pointer cannot be loaded then initialization fails; when this flag is set initialization will succeed with missing functions.
-The generated package exposes `Has` markers to indicate which functions were successfully loaded.
-For example if `Init` cannot load the `glAccum` function pointer then `gl.HasAccum` will be false.
+Note that on some platforms unavailable functions will load successfully even but fail upon invocation so check against the OpenGL context what is supported.